speechly/speechly/libraries/browser-client/docs/interfaces/client.VadOptions.md

 • **signalSearchFrames**: `number`

-Number of past audio frames (by default 30 ms) analyzed for determining `isSignalDetected` flag state.
+Number of past audio frames (by default 30 ms) analyzed for determining `isSignalDetected` state.
 Should be less or equal than [DecoderOptions.historyFrames](client.DecoderOptions.md#historyframes) setting.

 Range: 1 to 32 [frames].
 Default: 5 [frames].